--- District Fifteen: Bellen Boulevard ---

 “Ah shit, that’s him,” Derek scrunched his nose, then cautiously eyed the Dreads.
 “I don’t get it, Silvera should’ve seen him.
 Why’d we have to come down here?”

 <<He’s alive.>> Flipping Tam over, Castella reached for his Stack-Interface-Chip, only to have Derek grab her wrist.

 This area is restricted, leave immediately.

-The DREADs officer turned his attention away from Employee 9817 to fixate on Artemis.
-Derek raised his hands, fighting to keep his thoughts neutral.
+The Dread-officer turned his attention away from 9817 to look at Artemis.
+Fighting to keep his emotions in check, Derek thought back.

 Message To: DREAD (Reply)

 We’re Artemis, Priority Partners, here for Tam Kassan

 Message From: DREAD

 <<They can’t order us to leave. >> Ein shook his head. <<We got orders straight from Rebecca, we’re here to help!>>